sikelio/plexmanager/README.md

 # Plex Manager

-A cross platform app build in [React Native](https://reactnative.dev/), based on the [Plex API](https://www.plexopedia.com/plex-media-server/api/) for managing Plex Media Servers from a phone.
+A cross-platform app build in [React Native](https://reactnative.dev/), based on the [Plex API](https://www.plexopedia.com/plex-media-server/api/) for managing Plex Media Servers from a phone.
 ## Install

-- Play Store : Comming soon
+- Play Store : Coming soon
 - App Store : [One day may be...](#ios)
 ## Run